OCA/social/mail_tracking/README.rst

 Known issues / Roadmap
 ======================

--  Integrate with the core mail.notification model.
-A soft way would be to write a notification event along with the mail.tracking.event ones.
-Another way could be to merge both models and build the module features on top of it.
-This might imply a refactor though.
+-  Integrate with the core ``mail.notification`` model as it overlaps with what the ``mail.tracking`` model does.
+We could add the existing features on top of that model and save lots of code lines.

 Bug Tracker
 ===========